Detailed Action

 A patent for a claimed invention may not be obtained, notwithstanding that the claimed invention is not identically disclosed as set forth in section 102 of this title, if the differences between the claimed invention and the prior art are such that the claimed invention as a whole would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains.
 Patentability shall not be negated by the manner in which the invention was made.

-As to claims 7-10, the combination of Anderson, Sweitzer, and Giardiello discloses the invention of claim 1 as well as that the handle assembly further comprises: a second handle (404) having a longitudinal axis (Fig. 4) substantially transverse to the longitudinal axis of the second shaft portion (Fig. 4).
+As to claims 7, 8, and 10, the combination of Anderson, Sweitzer, and Giardiello discloses the invention of claim 1 as well as that the handle assembly further comprises: a second handle (404) having a longitudinal axis (Fig. 4) substantially transverse to the longitudinal axis of the second shaft portion (Fig. 4).

 The combination of Anderson, Sweitzer, and Giardiello is silent to the second handle having: a T-handle at a first end of the second handle; and an enlarged gripping portion at a second end of the second handle opposite the first end.
 As to claim 8, the combination of Anderson, Sweitzer, and Giardiello is silent to the second handle includes a first striking face and a second striking face opposite the first striking face.
-As to claim 9, the combination of Anderson, Sweitzer, and Giardiello is silent to the second handle includes a striking face.
 As to claim 10, the combination of Anderson, Sweitzer, and Giardiello is silent to the enlarged gripping portion includes a first striking face and a second striking face opposite the first striking face.

-Sweitzer further teaches that the handle assembly further comprises: a second handle (20) having a longitudinal axis (Fig. 1) substantially transverse to a longitudinal axis of the first handle (Fig. 1) along a second shaft portion (the upper portion of 12 as shown in Fig. 1, Fig. 1), the second handle having: a T-handle (38) at a first end of the second handle (Fig. 1); and an enlarged gripping portion (42) at a second end of the second handle opposite the first end (Fig. 1).
+Sweitzer further teaches that the handle assembly further comprises: a second handle (20) having a longitudinal axis (Fig. 1) substantially transverse to a longitudinal axis of the second shaft portion of the first handle (generally vertical and along the upper portion of 12 as shown in Fig. 1, Fig. 1), the second handle having: a T-handle (38) at a first end of the second handle (Fig. 1); and an enlarged gripping portion (42) at a second end of the second handle opposite the first end (Fig. 1).
 As to claim 8, Sweitzer further teaches that the second handle includes a first striking face (39, Fig. 1) and a second striking (41, Fig. 1) face opposite the first striking face (Fig. 1).
-As to claim 9, Sweitzer further teaches that the second handle includes a striking face (39, 41, 50, upper surface of 42 as shown in Fig. 1, Fig. 1).
 As to claim 10, Sweitzer further teaches that the enlarged gripping portion includes a first striking face (50, Fig. 1) and a second striking face (upper surface of 42 as shown in Fig. 1, Fig. 1) opposite the first striking face (Fig. 1).

 One of ordinary skill in the art before the effective filing date of the claimed invention would have been motivated to replace the second handle as disclosed by the combination of Anderson, Sweitzer, and Giardiello with the second handle as taught by Sweitzer in order to provide an additional gripping handle (Sweitzer ¶59) as well as an additional striking surfaces (Sweitzer ¶61) that can be used in addition to the first handle strike plate and for striking by a hammer or the like in order to extract the blade from bone surrounding the acetabular implant (Sweitzer ¶61).